LibrariesHacked/cilipsw/routes.md

 Open Street Map
 ---------------

 [Open Street Map](https://www.openstreetmap.org/) is a huge online database of GIS data to create a map of the world.
-It includes all you would expect on a map such as roads, paths, places, and green spaces.
+It includes all you would expect on a map such as roads, paths, places, buildings, and green spaces.

 Having open road data means we can do more complex route analysis.